janpaulpl/diffeq-lang/README.md

-# MathInv-2021: Applying DEs into Computing using Types and integrating a programming language interface
+# MathInv-2021: Domain Specific Language for differential equations with Scott-Strachey semantics
 Repo for MathInv /w [Camto](https://github.com/Camto)

 ## About